Zenith-the-realest/school-vault/Notes/Physics/Graphs of p.d. and current.md

+---
+id: Graphs of p.d. and current
+aliases:
+  - Graphs of p.d. and current
+tags: []
+---

 202402100952
 # Graphs of p.d. and current

 # How do you get measurements for the **graphs of p.d and current?**

 - Graphs of p.d. and current are called **characteristic graphs.** Data is collected by measuring the current flowing at **different potential differences.**

 ##  What can you do with these measurements?